 Nonetheless, I’ve made my Quick and Easy cake again, I also made Peach Cookies and ate quite a few juicy and sweet peaches.
 Then I remembered that I also made a tart last year that I found in Martha Stewart’s Pies and Tarts book.
 It was a good, solid tart, but I was not in love with it.
 In fact, I decided last year that I wouldn’t make it again.
 I didn’t like the crust which had cornmeal.

 But this time, I was leafing through the book and this tart caught my eye again.
 I decided to make a few changes to the crust and my instinct was right.
-I changed cornmeal to ground almond, reduced butter a little bit (could have reduced more) and used a full egg.
+I changed cornmeal to ground almond, reduced butter a little bit (could have reduced more) and used a full egg to make a Peach-Plum Almond Tart.
 The resulting crust turned out deliciously crumbly and nutty, perfect accompaniment to peaches and plums.

 Peach-Plum Almond Tart